top of page

 Alexander Knight (1846-????)

-George's son Alexander Knight (1846-????), meanwhile, had his own successes from his sisters.
-He was born on July 3 in Germantown where he attended school, and finished school in Ambler that became his family home in 1856.
+George's son Alexander Knight (1846-????), meanwhile, had his own success.
+He was born on July 3 in Germantown where he attended school, and finished school in Ambler that also served as his family home, in 1856.
 He began his career in business in 1867 as a salesman with Phineas Hough, Jr. of the Carpet Store in Philadelphia.
 Alexander continued his career with Hough's successor, Thomas C. Lippincot.
 He stayed with the Carpet Store for 17 years.

-He moved on to Strawbridge & Clothier in the same city where he worked in the carpet department for 12 years as a salesman.
+He then moved on to Strawbridge & Clothier in Philadelphia where he worked in the carpet department for 12 years as a salesman.
 He was then promoted to "buyer and manager" in his department, and spent 15 years in that position.
 He retired in 1914 from the business.

-He was the Director the First National Bank of Ambler for 12 years.
+He also served as Director the First National Bank of Ambler for 12 years.

 Fun Fact #4: In 1903, he was appointed by Governor Samuel Pennypaker to serve on a commission to select a site to build a state institution for the feeble-minded of Eastern Pennsylvania.
 The institution was built in Spring City, Chester County, PA.